Take Advantage of Prison Reforms to Save At Risk Students

-- Most hardened prisoners in solitary confinement face twenty-three hours a day in concrete cells approximately the size of parking spots.
+3. Most hardened prisoners in solitary confinement face twenty-three hours a day in concrete cells approximately the size of parking spots.
 Research studies reveal an increase in aggression.
 The prison at Snake River Correctional Institution brings nature to the prisoners by converting solitary confinement spaces into “Blue Rooms”.
 Within each room, a prisoner watches videos of deserts, forests, and oceans.
-Exposure to nature, even through technology, promotes a sense of wellbeing.
+Exposure to nature, even though technology, promotes a sense of well-being.

 Out of control children in schools often endure “time out” rooms.
 I assert that areas for time out do not need to be punitive.
-In addition, I predict that if schools modify traditional time out locations into more comfortable spaces for watching nature videos, outlooks and behaviors of aggressive students will improve
+In addition, I predict that if schools modify traditional time-out locations into more comfortable spaces for watching nature videos, the outlooks and behaviors of aggressive students will improve.

 We already recognize the importance of technology to children and teens.
-Instead of insisting that technology be reserved as rewards for the “good” students, we could utilize tech interest to redirect challenging students into positive and productive paths.
+Instead of insisting that technology be reserved as a reward for the “good” students, we could utilize tech interest to redirect challenging students into positive and productive paths.
 Teaching technology most certainly will open employment possibilities.

 Early in his article, Green states that each of the five programs strives to help inmates exchange violence for constructive activities.
 Before we lose another child or teen to violence, failure, or hopelessness, we might consider these five ideas currently benefitting inmates.
-Which ones could be implemented into schools?
-What would we be willing to give or pay to transform lives of at risk children and teens before they reach the prison level?
+Which ones could be implemented in schools?
+What would we be willing to give or pay to transform the lives of at-risk children and teens before they reach the prison level?
 Continuing the same old practices will result in the same outcomes.
 Accepting new ideas in education offers hope.

 Green, Marcus.
 “Signs of Life: Small Steps Toward Change.”
 YES #77, Spring 2016: 6 – 9.
 Print.